janiveer/Vigenere/README.md

   * `vigenere:decrypt(code, cypher_text)` decrypts the `cypher_text` using the key `code` provided.
   * `vigenere:encrypt(code, plain_text)` encrypts the `plain_text` using the key `code` provided.

+The namespace URI for these functions is `urn:x-vigenere:function`.
+You need to declare this namespace in any XSLT stylesheets that use this library.

 The libraries make use of a [Tabula recta](https://en.wikipedia.org/wiki/Tabula_recta).
 I could have used modular arithmetic to perform the encryption and decryption, but I found this method easier to visualise.